davidthings/hdelk/docs/_pages/tutorial.md

 The `color` member can be set on any node, but be careful with color choices.
 It's easy to make child nodes, edges and labels disappear with the wrong colors.
 Just use HTML / CSS style colors as the parameter.

-Another way to highlight nodes is with the highlight flag.
+More conveniently, and more interestingly, another way to highlight nodes is with the highlight flag.

 <div id="add_highlighting"></div>